Frequently Asked Questions

 Top

 HTTP integration with CloudI services uses service names that have a prefix that matches the Uniform Resource Locator (URL) path.
 A simple example caches static filesystem files recursively so that the file path is the service name suffix (with the "/get" HTTP method suffix at the end, e.g., "index.html/get").
-The example can be found in the default CloudI configuration usage of the cloudi_job_filesystem which is shown below:
+The example can be found in the integration tests CloudI configuration usage of the cloudi_service_filesystem which is shown below:

 {internal,